threema-ch/threema-ios/README.md

 ## <a name="schemes"></a>Schemes

-- `Threema` builds and tests the consumer app. (recommended for local testing)
+- `Threema` builds and tests the consumer app (recommended for local testing)
-- `Threema Work` builds and tests the enterprise version of our app.
+- `Threema Work` builds and tests the enterprise version of our app
-- `Threema OnPrem` builds and tests the OnPrem version of our app.
+- `Threema OnPrem` builds and tests the OnPrem version of our app
-- `Threema Green` is only used for development and testing within Threema.
+- `Threema Green` is only used for development and testing within Threema
-- `Threema Blue` is only used for development and testing within Threema.
+- `Threema Blue` is only used for development and testing within Threema

 ## <a name="building"></a>Building

-To get started you need a [Mac](https://www.apple.com/mac/), [Xcode](https://developer.apple.com/xcode/) (16.3+) and a (free) [Apple Developer Account](https://developer.apple.com/programs/).
+To get started you need a [Mac](https://www.apple.com/mac/), [Xcode](https://developer.apple.com/xcode/) (16.4+) and a (free) [Apple Developer Account](https://developer.apple.com/programs/).

 ### 1. Install & Build Dependencies